remusa/doesitbreakfast/README.md

-# Does it breakl a fast
+# Does it breaks a fast

 Simple app that checks whether some kind of food breaks a fast.